epeery/posts/typesafe-approach-to-categorized-data/post.md

 {-# LANGUAGE FlexibleInstances #-}
 ```

-3 - The actual implementation I ended up using is a bit more involved than that described here.
-For more information, I'll refer you to this wonderful blog post by Sandy Maguire: [Better Data Type á la Carte. ](https://reasonablypolymorphic.com/blog/better-data-types-a-la-carte/)
+3. The actual implementation I ended up using is a bit more involved than that described here.
+For more information, I'll refer you to this wonderful blog post by Sandy Maguire: [Better Data Type á la Carte.](https://reasonablypolymorphic.com/blog/better-data-types-a-la-carte/)